aisamanra/posts/in-praise-of-pbm/POST.md

 I chose Wren here mostly because it's vaguely comprehensible if you know just about any object-oriented scripting language but _also_ to show how little support you need to start making these images.
 I've built Netpbm images using languages which have other robust image library support (like Rust and Python) but I've also used languages where libraries were scarce and I didn't feel like building a PNG encoder or mucking with an FFI: languages like Wren, but also various obscure Scheme variants, Pony, and Idris.

-In fact, the examples at the beginning of this post were all written in exactly this way, and in different languages: the three-state cellular automata were [written in Rust](https://github.com/aisamanra/posts/tree/main/in-praise-of-pbm/examples/threecell/src/main.rs), the glyphs [in Ruby](https://github.com/aisamanra/posts/blob/main/in-praise-of-pbm/examples/glyphs/main.rb), and the maze-ish pattern [in Python](https://github.com/aisamanra/posts/blob/main/in-praise-of-pbm/examples/mazelike/mazelike.py), all of them created by writing out Netpbm files to stdout!
+In fact, the examples at the beginning of this post were all written in exactly this way, and in different languages: the three-state cellular automata were [written in Rust](https://github.com/aisamanra/posts/tree/main/in-praise-of-pbm/examples/threecell/src/main.rs), the glyphs [in Ruby](https://github.com/aisamanra/posts/blob/main/in-praise-of-pbm/examples/glyphs/main.rb), and the maze-ish pattern [in Python](https://github.com/aisamanra/posts/blob/main/in-praise-of-pbm/examples/mazelike/mazelike.py), all of them created by writing out Netpbm files without any library support![^rustnit]

+[^rustnit]: The Rust one _does_ use the `rand` library, but it doesn't use a library for _images_, at least.

 # When would I use a bitmap library?